paolosimone/virtual-json-viewer/README.md

 New languages are welcome, open a PR and follow these steps.

-Translation files are in json format (yo dawg!) and are located in the tranlation folder `extension/src/viewer/localization/translations`.
+Translation files are in json format (yo dawg!) and are located in the translation folder `extension/src/viewer/localization/translations`.

 To add a new language: